 - Responsible for completing Intake, Initial Assessment (CANS/ANSA) and Treatment Plan of Care (TPOC) within 45 days of episode opening in order to identify needs, risks, strengths and interventions to support youth engaged in LCC Mental Health Services

-- Will schedule at least ine weekly appointment with each individual participant to review Treatment Plan Goals and implement interventions throughout the Client’s engagement with programming
+- Will schedule at least one weekly appointment with each individual participant to review Treatment Plan Goals and implement interventions throughout the Client’s engagement with programming

 - Provides individual trauma recovery and family crisis intervention to program participants

-- Maintains hard and electronic documentation including, medical health record, service track logs, and client records for system statistical data processes and meets standards of Quality Assurance and HIPAA compliance
+- Maintains hard and electronic documentation, including medical health records, service track logs, and client records for system statistical data processes and meets standards of Quality Assurance and HIPAA compliance

 - Complete monthly reports to Program Manager and to funding sources when needed

-- Provides community level engagement, case management, advocacy, and intensive care coordination with staff and community agencies to assure a continuum of care
+- Provides community-level engagement, case management, advocacy, and intensive care coordination with staff and community agencies to ensure a continuum of care

 Psycho-Education/ Cultural Affirmation Groups/Community Response